 The breast MRI dataset contains 922 patients gathered in Duke Hospital from 1 January, 2000 to 23 March, 2014 with invasive breast cancer and available pre-operative MRI at Duke Hospital.
-This shared set has the collection of the patients included in the main publication (in section HOW TO REFERENCE THIS DATA) after the necessary exclusions mentioned there.
+Detailed inclusion/exclusion criteria are described in the publication listed in the HOW TO REFERENCE THIS DATA section.

 Other details pertaining to annotation: The boxes were drawn by 8 radiologists through inhouse graphical user interface developed in MATLAB.
 The MRI sequences that were involved in annotation were: (a) pre-contrast, (b) first post-contrast, and (c) subtracted (obtained by subtracting the pre-contrast from the first post-contrast).

 The data was annotated in two parts with some differences in the procedures followed.
 The first procedure resulted in annotation of a subset of 271 patients, and the second one resulted in the annotation of the remaining 651 patients.

 For 271 of the patients, a panel of 6 fellowship-trained radiologists was formed.
 One of 6 radiologists annotated a study randomly assigned to him/her.
 Each radiologist was responsible for annotating a subset only.
 The radiologists used a graphical user interface to draw a three-dimensional box around any areas of mass and non–mass‐enhancement for up to five lesions.
 If multiple lesions were annotated, the biopsied tumor was selected after further review of relevant radiology and pathology reports.
 If there were multiple biopsies, the largest biopsied tumor was selected for feature extraction.